mas-x/FireInsta/README.md

 # FireInsta
-A photo gallery app made with Firebase Firestore
+A photo gallery app made with Firebase Firestore.

 Features